Discovery Of Key Role Of Peptide Human α-defensin (HD6)

 Kareem Abu-Elmagd to Lead Ohio Transplant Programs

-Cleveland Clinic’s Digestive Disease Institute continues to strengthen its transplant expertise with the addition of Dr. Abu-Elmagd.
-He has joined as Director of the Intestinal Transplant Program and will take on leadership of the Transplant Center in Ohio from John Fung, MD, PhD, Chairman of the Digestive Disease Institute.
+Cleveland Clinic’s Digestive Disease and Surgery Institute continues to strengthen its transplant expertise with the addition of Dr. Abu-Elmagd.
+He has joined as Director of the Intestinal Transplant Program and will take on leadership of the Transplant Center in Ohio from John Fung, MD, PhD, Chairman of the Digestive Disease and Surgery Institute.
 “Dr. Abu-Elmagd is a world-class specialist who will bring exciting technology and expertise to Cleveland Clinic,” says Dr. Fung.

 Dr. Abu-Elmagd has led the Intestinal Rehabilitation and Transplant Center at the University of Pittsburgh Medical Center (UPMC) since its establishment in 1999 and has earned an international reputation for clinical and technical contributions to the field of transplantation.
 He is current president of the Intestinal Transplantation Association.